freakdux/freakdux/README.md

 # Hi there, I'm Mohit 👋

-I'm a web developer and cloud computing enthusiast who loves to create and learn new things.
+I'm a Full Stack developer and Cloud enthusiast who loves to create and learn new things.
 I have experience in using various web technologies such as HTML, CSS, JavaScript, React, Node.js, and more.
-I also have knowledge of cloud platforms such as AWS, Azure, and Google Cloud.
+I also have knowledge of cloud platforms such as AWS, and Google Cloud.

 ## 🌱 What I'm currently learning